oauthstuff/app2app-evolution/README.md

 On iOS the situation is different.
 There, an app can only claim to handle an http:// scheme URL if it can verify an association with the domain ([Universal Links](https://developer.apple.com/ios/universal-links/)).
-Custom schemes, again, can be claimed by every app but the OS will not display a selection menu.
-Instead, it launches the app that claimed the scheme for the first time.
+Custom schemes, again, can be claimed by every app but the OS will not display a selection menu, but instead launch the app that claimed the scheme for the first time.

 ## Attacker Model